Incredible innovations that are changing travel as we know it

 Eviation

-Designed for short-haul journeys, Alice can travel some 650 miles (1,046km) on a single battery charge at a speed of 240 knots.
+Designed for short-haul journeys, Alice can travel roughly 440 miles (708km) on a single battery charge at a speed of 288 miles per hour (463km/h).
 She’s got room for nine passengers in her comfy cabin (pictured), and a batch of the aircraft has already been sold to US carrier Cape Air.
-This comes as Scandinavian countries Norway and Sweden have pledged to run all short-haul flights with electric airliners by 2040.
+This all comes as Scandinavian countries Norway and Sweden have pledged to run all short-haul flights with electric airliners by 2040.
+In the last few years, a subtle but needed redesign of the Alice has taken place and, as a result, brought commercial electric flying one step closer.
 Watch this space…

 Spacious suites